zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 ### Publish to Docker Hub with GitHub Actions
 You should already have a GitHub Actions workflow file which will build and test the app.
 Now add a new step to it which will publish the app to Docker Hub.
 You should be able to find an existing action to do this for you.

 Try publishing the image with the branch that triggered the build.
 You can use the `github` context to find out the commit.
 See [here](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#contexts) for details.
-Note that default environment variables won't be available in a `with: ` section because that's evaluated during workflow processing before it is sent to the runnerr.
+Note that default environment variables won't be available in a `with: ` section because that's evaluated during workflow processing before it is sent to the runner.

 ### Test your workflow
 To test that publishing to Docker Hub is working: